A brief tour of OTB-Applications¶

-- Combine two or more functions from the Orfeo ToolBox,
+- combining together two or more functions from the Orfeo Toolbox

-- Provide a high level interface to handle: input and output data, definition of parameters and communication with the user.
+- providing a nice high level interface to handle : parameters, input data, output data and communication with the user

 - A graphical launcher, with an auto-generated QT interface, providing ergonomic parameters setting, display of documentation, and progress reporting,

 - A SWIG interface, which means that any application can be loaded set-up and executed into a high-level language such as Python or Java for instance.